-Two-Factor, occasionally spelled Two Factor, Authentication is an additional step in signing into social media, applications, or websites using rotating randomly generated codes.
-At first, the added layer might seem time consuming and even unnecessary but it can actually save time, make collaboration easier, as well as add security.
-This layer of security also might seem technical or excessive but everyone should use it for every service possible.
+Two-Factor Authentication is an additional step in signing into social media, applications, or websites using rotating randomly generated codes.
+At first, the added layer might seem time consuming and even unnecessary but it can actually save time and make collaboration easier, in addition to adding security.
+This layer of security also might seem technical or excessive but everyone should use it for every service that has it available.
 In particular, we use two-factor for any service that doesn’t have multiple users and for social media accounts that are often targets for “drive-by” intruders.

 The one pitfall for two-factor is the setup.
 There are 2 main ways to setup and get the codes, via text message SMS or through an app such as Google Authenticator; both options have issues.